Teresa Lipowska

 Teresa Lipowska (born 14 July 1937 in Warsaw) is a Polish actress.
 She is best known as Barbara Mostowiak in the very popular Polish soap opera M jak miłość.
-Lipowska was married to late actor Tomasz Zaliwski.
+Lipowska was married to actor Tomasz Zaliwski.

 Biography

 She is the eldest daughter of officials, Maria née Niegowska and Eugeniusz Wittczak.
 She spent the first years of her life in Warsaw, and after the war she moved to Lodz with her family.
 She grew up with two younger siblings, sister Elżbieta (1941–1990) and brother Andrzej (born 1945).

 As a child, she started learning to play the piano, she also played in school performances and recited poems, and at the age of nine she made her theater debut, playing a frog princess in the play Behind the Seven Mountains staged at the Lutnia Theater in Łódź.
 At the age of 13, she made her screen debut as an extra in Leonard Buczkowski's First Start.